Which place is cheaper, Seoul or Athens?

 Athens is a little warmer than Seoul in the autumn.
-The temperature in Athens is usually 19°C (67°F) in October, and Seoul stays around 15°C (59°F).
+The daily temperature in Athens averages around 19°C (67°F) in October, and Seoul fluctuates around 15°C (59°F).

 People are often attracted to the plentiful sunshine in Seoul this time of the year.
 In Athens, it's very sunny this time of the year.
 Athens usually receives around the same amount of sunshine as Seoul during autumn.
 Athens gets 206 hours of sunny skies, while Seoul receives 204 hours of full sun in the autumn.